ibm-cloud-docs/billing-usage/viewing_usage.md

 {: help}
 {: support}
 {: ui}

+The usage summary widget provides a view of your month-to date-spending, last month spending, average monthly spending, and next month's predicted usage at a glance.
+For a more granular view of your usage and specific costs that are associated with services, view your usage from the usage page.

+### Viewing usage details from the usage summary widget
+{: #usage-summary}

+In the usage summary widget on the billing and usage dashboard, you get view of your actual and predicted spending trends.

+The predicted usage for the next month is calculated by finding the trend from the usage of the last three months, including the current month.
+For example, if it's August, predicted usage is calculated based on usage trends in June, July, and August to find the predicted usage for September.

+Let's say the usage is $950.00 USD for June, $1000.00 USD for July, and $1012.50 USD for August.
+The difference is calculated between the current month and the last month, and last month and the month before that.
+Then, the two calculations are averaged to find the trend.
+That trend amount of $1043.75 USD is the predicted next month's usage, with the following calculations:

+* Change between August and July = $1012.50 - $1000.00 = $12.50 USD
+* Change between July and June = $1000.00 - $950.00 = $50.00 USD
+* Average change (trend) = ($12.50 + $50.00) / 2 = $31.25 USD

+August usage ($1012.50) + Average change ($31.25) = The predicted usage for next month September ($1043.75 USD)

+### Viewing usage details from the usage page
+{: #usage-details-page}

 In the Services section, you can view a list of your services and the estimated costs that are associated with those services.
 To view a summary of estimated charges for all instances of a specific resource, complete the following steps: